| Were

 and the brush will naturally lift off your face -- just where

 you want to color to end.
+Then dust a medium shade

 in the creaseline (something with a bit more depth than what went